Last updated on December 3rd, 2022

 Note: Close for renovation (2022)

 Shirakawa-go: One of the popular attractions in Japan’s itinerary and listed under UNESCO World Heritage Sites.
 It is a small, picturesque traditional village in Japan with the signature Gassho-style farmhouses.
 The Gassho-zukuri Houses is a unique praying hand design with a steep slanting thatched roof system.
 Many of them are already 250 years old and most of them are now museums and restaurants.

 Stroll around the narrow streets and admire the famous gassho-zukuri farmhouses in Shirakawa-go.
-For more info, read here.
+For more info, read the Shirakawago itinerary here.